uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

 datasets when selecting 'Pickle' as the export format.

 These `.iml_dataset` files can later be imported easily and with few parameters, and importing from `.iml_dataset` is also faster than importing from other data formats.
-A YAML specification could look like this:
+A YAML specification for Pickle data import is shown below.
+Important note: Pickle files might not be compatible between different immuneML (sub)versions.

 .. indent with spaces
 .. code-block:: yaml